 What follows is the text of the feature we published after our 2002 visit to Maes Howe.
 In reading it, please bear in mind that what we say has been overtaken by the subsequent closure.

 Early in 1946 an excavation was carried out at an earth mound in Tankerness known as Mine Howe.
 A deep rock-built chamber was uncovered which was interpreted as the remains of an iron age broch, and the excavation was then filled in again.

 In 1999 the local farmer, Douglas Paterson, rediscovered the entrance and cleared out the chamber once more.
 What he found was a passage that sank nearly vertically into the ground and was accessed by 29 steep stone steps.
 Half way down, these doubled back on themselves at a "landing", and at the bottom there was a very deep step into the bottom of the chamber.
 Two long low galleries extended outwards from the half way "landing".

 Visitors are greeted at Mine Howe by an exhibition containing photographs and background about the rediscovery, the Time Team excavation and the more recent work on the site.
-Having toured the exhibition you are issued with a hard hat and proceed to the wooden structure protecting the entrance to Mine Howe itself.
+Having toured the exhibition you are issued with a hard hat and proceed to the wooden structure protecting the entrance.

 The maximum number of visitors allowed to descend into Mine Howe any one time is two, so at busy times you may need to join the informal queue on the grass outside.
 The reason for this restriction becomes clear as you enter Mine Howe.
 As you descend the steep steps you find yourself closely confined by the rather damp rock of the structure, guided by the string of lights wrapped around the handrail.
 Light coloured and non-washable clothing really isn't recommended.